 Agents acting on behalf of a client will need to register as a Rural Payments Wales agent.
-If you have yet to do this you are advised to complete an online Agent / Farming Union Customer Details (Wales) form, or a paper copy immediately.
+If you have yet to do this you are advised to complete an online or paper copy Agent / Farming Union Customer Details (Wales) form immediately.
+The form is available on the Welsh Government website.
 Upon receipt of the form, we will send you an Agent Customer Reference Number (Agent CRN) and an RPW Online Activation Code.
 You will also need to complete an Association Authorisation Form, which can be completed once you register with RPW Online, please refer to our how to register guidance.